A Local Paint Company - Applying Higher Principles

 Q: What ethical values define great businesses?

-A: Honesty, transparency, and accountability—these high ideals create a culture where human beings feel valued, ensuring enduring success.
+A: Honesty, transparency, and accountability—these high ideals create a culture where people feel valued, ensuring enduring success.

 Q: How can businesses avoid arbitrary power?